ndsambare/tictactoeCplusplus/Laboratory3/ReadMe.txt

 Trial 14: I played the game and halfway through I typed "quit" and the program did as expected and quit the game.

 Trial 15: I played the game and halfway through I typed "qui" and the program did as expected and prompted the user again.

+EXTRA CREDIT:
+I implemented the extra credit by first adding a boolean as an argument to the play method.
+If the argument boolean is true, then that would indicate that the game will run with the auto player.
+I changed the main method in the Laboratory3.cpp file so that it checks if the terminal argument includes "auto_player," and if it does then I would call the play method with the true boolean argument.
+If "auto_player" is not included in the terminal argument, then I would call the play method with the false argument parameter.
+In the TicTacToeGame.cpp file, I implemented a turnAuto method that was very similar to the turn method, but instead of having the human provide input for both Player X and Player O, the turnAuto only requires that the human provides input for Player X. For player O, it relies on the auto_player() method that I implemented to provide the correct coordinates for where the auto player (player O) should put down their piece.
+Finally, in the auto_player() method, I did an exhaustive check of the entire game board for two different scenarios.
+I first checked through the entire game board and checked to see if a spot had a space.
+If a spot had a space, I used a copy of the gameboard to check if putting an O down at that spot would lead to Player O winning.
+I used the done() method to check this.
+If the done() method returned true, then I would return the pair of coordinates where the done method returned true and use these as the spot for where the auto player would move.
+If the done() method did not return true, then I would simply put a space back into the copy of the game board and move to the next spot.
+Next, after checking if Player O could win, I had the method check if Player X would win anywhere and if they would, I had player O block player X. So, I iterated over all spots in the game board again that had a space.
+And if there was a space, then I would put an X in that spot.
+After putting the X in the spot, I would check to see if the done() method returned true.
+If it did, then I would remove the X with a space, and then return the coordinates of that spot, so that the auto player (player O) would block X's winning move.
+If the done() method returned false, then I would simply replace the X with another space.
+Finally, the final thing the auto_player method did was to randomly place a piece if there was no opportunity to win or block the X's.

+When run with the extra credit portion, the output is the same as if run with the regular portion.
+The program says if the game is a draw, or if someone wins.
+Also, when it is the human's turn, the program keeps reprompting if there is any bad input.